Information about Lithium carbonate

 Lithium carbonate works by suppressing the abnormal and excessive activity of the nerve cells in the brain.

-Tremor, Slurred speech, Uncoordinated body movements, Nausea, Acne, Increased white blood cell count, Memory impairment, Hair loss, Enlarged thyroid gland, Skin rash, Increased thirst, Weight gain, Polyuria, Diarrhea
+Tremor, Slurred speech, Uncoordinated body movements, Nausea, Acne, Increased white blood cell count, Memory impairment, Hair loss, Goiter (enlarged thyroid gland), Skin rash, Increased thirst, Weight gain, Polyuria, Diarrhea

 Available Medicine for Lithium carbonate

 IntalithIntas Pharmaceuticals Ltd

 ₹16 to ₹332 variant(s)